 Oxlade family via Victoria

-Benjamin Oxlade b 1827 inner London and Elizabeth Shelley b 1822 Brighton Sussex, both by 1848 resided Newington, inner London south, marrying there that year.
-Soon they lived Blackfriars; 1851 there in Ireland yard.
+Benjamin Oxlade born 1827 inner London and Elizabeth Shelley born 1822 Brighton Sussex, married 1848, both residing Newington, inner London.
+Soon they lived Blackfriars; 1851 Ireland yard.
 Ben was apprentice waterman and lighterman, bound Jan 1845, master John Hasler, Pauls Wharf.
 In March 1852, Ben gained freedom of The Company of Watermen and Lightermen of the River Thames.
-Lightermen, as Ben seems to have worked in England, operated oar-steered tidal barges for goods; watermen carried passengers.
+Lightermen, as Ben worked, operated oar-steered tidal barges for unloads from ships.
 By 1861, the family resided Old Fish st.

-Ben, Elizabeth and children emigrated to Australia, arriving Melbourne, colony of Victoria, 16 Jan 1862, ship Vortigern.
+In 1861, Ben and family emigrated for Australia, arriving Melbourne, colony of Victoria, 16 Jan 1862, ship Vortigern.

-They resided Richmond, where Alfred b 1863, and by 1864 Sandridge (Port Melbourne).
-Elizabeth had a sister and other relatives in Victoria.
-Ben was waterman and, as in England, professional sculling (rowing) racer: March 1862 major match race at Melbourne lost; Nov 1862 pairs for watermen Melbourne Annual Regatta won; next such regatta Nov 1863 watermen's race won; 1864 pairs Brighton Regatta won; 1865 at regatta new Lake Wendouree, Ballarat, won.
+Ben and family resided Richmond where Alfred was born 1863, by 1864 Sandridge (Port Melbourne).
+Ben was waterman and, as in England, professional sculling (rowing) racer: March 1862 major match race at Melbourne lost; Nov 1862 pairs for watermen Melbourne Annual Regatta won; next such Nov 1863 watermen's race won; 1864 pairs Brighton Regatta won; 1865 Lake Wendouree Regatta, Ballarat, won.

 About 1865, the Oxlade family settled at Ballarat.
-Aquatic sports and tourist boating were popular at the new lake.
+Aquatic sports and tourist boating were popular at the new Lake Wendouree.
 Ben was waterman, boatman and carpenter, probably mainly with Tom Gill, from 1864 a leading operator there, whom his daughter Emma married 1869.
-Ben and family also had boating links from their Melbourne period with James Edwards, another boat proprietor at Ballarat.
-Around 1879, Ben was a letter carrier.
+Ben also had links from Melbourne with James Edwards, boat proprietor at Ballarat.
 In 1884 Ben and Elizabeth resided Windermere st; by 1888, 12 Essex st.

 Ben died 1888, said Ballarat Courier, well known at Lake Wendouree and rowing circles.
 Elizabeth died 1895, res Essex st, housekeeper.